lukfor/imputationbot/docs/getting-started.md

 ## Configuration

-To use Imputation-Bot you have to enable API access from your Profile page.
+To use imputation-bot you have to enable API access from your Profile page.
 The required API token can be obtained from the [Michigan Imputation Server](https://imputationserver.sph.umich.edu) website.

 **Step 1:** Login and click on your **username** and then **profile**: